d7miiZ/Arabic-Font-Detector/README.md

 ![Outside](results/2021_7_18__12AM/outside_sample.jpg)

 ### Notes
-The fonts we used + the outside images test aren't ours <br>
+The fonts we used + the outside images test + the text in the images aren't ours <br>
 I am not the one who named نسخ to Nask, or even worse رقعة to Ruqa!